Virotherapy manufacturing facility

 Janssen produces several batches of material in its GMP facility in Cuxhaven, Germany, to produce thousands of doses of a Covid-19 investigational vaccine candidate.

-The facility was installed with new equipment, including a new filling line capable of filling and labelling more than 30,000 vials per batch to handle larger clinical batches.
+The facility was equipped with new equipment, including a new filling line capable of filling and labelling more than 30,000 vials for each batch to handle larger clinical batches.

-The collaboration will boost Vibalogics’ position in the development of virotherapy worldwide while providing crucial service to its customers to combat SARS-CoV-2 virus.
+The collaboration is intended to boost Vibalogics’ position in the development of virotherapy worldwide while providing crucial service to its customers to combat SARS-CoV-2 virus.

-Colliers International, a global commercial real estate services company, was the advisor to Vibalogics for the long-term lease transaction of the property for the new facility.
+Global commercial real estate services company Colliers International acted as advisor to Vibalogics for the long-term lease transaction of the property for the new facility.

-Lincoln Property Company, the building owner of the property, also worked with Vibalogics to close the deal.
+Lincoln Property Company, the property’s building owner, also worked with Vibalogics to close the deal.